HermanKoii/koii-dumper-reveal/README_Prometheus.md

 ## Project Overview

-The Koii Blockchain Transaction Analysis Node is an innovative open-source project designed to provide transparent monitoring and analysis of KOII token transactions on the Koii blockchain.
-This solution addresses the critical need for tracking and identifying significant wallet movements and potential market manipulation.
+The Koii Blockchain Transaction Analysis Node is an open-source tool designed to monitor and analyze blockchain transactions on the Koii network.
+Its primary purpose is to provide transparent, verifiable insights into significant token movements, with a specific focus on detecting potential market manipulation and tracking large-scale token transfers.

 #### Key Features
-- Real-time monitoring of blockchain transactions
+- Real-time blockchain transaction monitoring
+- Identification of wallets interacting with cryptocurrency exchanges
-- Detection of large transfers and potential token dumping activities
+- Detection of large token transfers and potential market dumping activities
-- Comprehensive tracking of wallet interactions with cryptocurrency exchanges
-- Verifiable and transparent transaction flagging mechanism

-#### Core Capabilities
-- Connects directly to Koii's mainnet RPC to retrieve and analyze transaction data
-- Identifies wallets sending tokens to exchange deposit addresses
-- Tracks substantial wallet balance changes
-- Provides a public, traceable API for transaction insights
+- Verifiable, open-source API for transaction transparency

-#### Benefits
+#### Core Benefits
-- Enhances blockchain transparency
+- Enhances market visibility by tracking significant wallet activities
-- Helps identify potential market manipulation
+- Provides a decentralized approach to transaction analysis
-- Offers open-source, community-driven transaction monitoring
+- Offers a transparent, community-driven blockchain monitoring solution
-- Supports the overall health and integrity of the Koii token ecosystem
+- Enables proactive identification of potentially suspicious token movements

 ## Getting Started, Installation, and Setup

 ### Prerequisites

-- Node.js (LTS version recommended)
+- Node.js (recommended version 16.x or later)
 - npm (Node Package Manager)
 - Git

 ### Quick Start

-To get the Koii Blockchain Transaction Analysis Node up and running quickly:

 1. Clone the repository:
    ```bash